rust-lang/rust-wiki-backup/Doc-detailed-release-notes.md

 `Clone` makes shallow copies of managed pointers and other shared pointer types like `Rc` and `ARC`.
 For deep copies use the `DeepClone` trait and the `deep_clone` method.

-Note that `copy` has not been removed from the language yet and there may still be some types that don't implement `Clone`.
+Note that `copy` has not been removed from the language yet and there are still some types like fixed-size arrays and tuples without `Clone` implementations.

 ### Iterators